DarylStark/saticoy/README.md

 -   `<type>`: the type inidicates what kind of software is created within this repository.
 It is always three letters and can be any of these:
     -   `svc`: a microservice.
 The repository contains the code for the microservice and a `Dockerfile` or `Containerfile` to create a containerimage for the microservice.
     -   `lib`: a library that can be used by other Saticoy microservices.
 This can be a library to interact with specific database services, for instance.
-    -   `dev`: a developmenttool, like a GitHub Actions workflow or a code template.
 -   `<specific-type>`: the specific type is a two letter identifier that specifies the subtype:
     -   If the `type` is `svc`, this can be:
         -   `fe`: front-end service